Genesis | Chapter 8

 Vs. 1-12 The wind and a bird

 Vs. 1a Before any change in Noah’s situation it says, “God remembered Noah”.
-This phrase does not mean that God turned on the water in the world and had forgot that He had left it running then suddenly remembered Noah was in the tub.
-The Hebrew phrase does not deal with the act of remembering but rather with the manor or way in which God remembers.
+This phrase does not mean that God turned on the water in the world and had forgotten that He had left it running then suddenly remembered Noah was in the tub.
+The Hebrew phrase does not deal with the act of remembering but rather with the manner or way in which God remembers.
 And we are told in 6:8 that “Noah found grace in the eyes of the LORD.”
 The important thing here is to see that God remembered Noah in grace.
-God deals with the inward heart before He ever deal with the outward surroundings.
+God deals with the inward heart before He ever deals with the outward surroundings.

 Vs. 1b-2 We are given two ways in which God caused the waters to subside:

-- “God made a wind to pass over the earth.”
+God made a wind to pass over the earth.”
 It seems as though before the flood and while the ark was floating around that there were no big winds.
 Here God caused a warm drying wind to help in evaporation.
 The “wind” in scripture is used as a symbol of the Holy Spirit.
 The first activity that was used in changing Noah’s condition was that of the Holy Spirit.
 The Holy Spirit always changes the heart of a person before it ever changes the condition in which the heart finds it’s self in.

 Notice what else took place on this same date in history: The 7th month of the Hebrew civil calendar was later, in Ex.
 12:2, changed to the first month in the religious calendar in honor of the Passover.
 We know according to the gospels that Jesus and His disciples ate the Passover meal on the 14th and three days later on the 17th He rose from the dead.
 So Jesus would rise from the dead on the exact same day as the ark rested on Mt.
-Ararat, which by the way means “holy ground”.
+Ararat, which by the way means “Holy ground”.
 New life was about to begin for Noah and his family and the only way this new life was going to be accomplished was if it was resting upon the power of the resurrection.

-Vs. 6 Noah waited forty days before he opens the window to see.
+Vs. 6 Noah waited forty days before he opened the window to see.
 Think of this he has been bobbing around for 5 months and stuck fast for 40 days, the world and all in it are gone yet there is no sign of curiosity.
 This is extreme obedience, as Noah knew the Lord was working but was willing to wait and see until the Lord guided him to do so.

 Vs. 7-12 The raven is listed as one of the unclean birds unfit to eat by the Jewish people because it is a scavenger that eats primarily on dead things.
 Noah releases the raven first knowing that it would continue to fly back and forth feeding on the dead carcasses before there was dry land.
 The raven would give Noah an indication of how high the water level was, as it would land upon the dead floating things in the water.